nlo88/newsfeed-app/newsfeed-app/README.md

 ### Step 3.
 Create the News components
+Sign up to obtain your API key, be sure to select free with best API documentation.
+Store your API key safely in a new file called .env.local file outside your src folder
+REACT_APP_API_KEY= your key information goes here.

+### Step 4.

 Create basic component name Home put some placeholder text into it so that we can make sure it's loading.
-Import Home component into App.js and render it inside the main tags insude of the App component.
+Import Home component into App.js and render it inside the main tags inside of the App component.
 Make sure you can see the placeholder text being rendered in the browser before you move on to the next step.

+### Step 5.